You may know someone who lost a home to foreclosure, but you might not know all the ins and outs of the process.

 Some states require loss mitigation efforts before a suit can be filed.
 Most of these foreclosures are not contested, resulting in a default judgment against the homeowner.

-After this, the property may be scheduled for sale (usually a sheriff’s auction).
+After this, the property may be scheduled for sale (usually a foreclosure sale or sheriff’s auction).
 The homeowner may appeal the foreclosure judgment.

 In a nonjudicial foreclosure, deeds of trust can be foreclosed without going through the court system.
 Lenders must give special notice to the property owner and wait a specified amount of time before auctioning the property off.